jason-lequyer/SpillOT/README.md

 # SpillOT

 Highly multiplexed imaging techniques are widely used to study tissue architecture, cell states, and cell-cell interactions, but they can suffer from channel spillover and noise. **SpillOT** is a spillover-removal and denoising toolkit.
-The Fiji/ImageJ + Python plugin provides user-guided removal of suspected spillover in highly multiplexed image stacks.
+Available as both a Fiji and python script, SpillOT provides user-guided removal of suspected spillover in highly multiplexed image stacks.

 Unlike ordinary linear compensation, SpillOT does not simply subtract one channel globally from another.
 Instead, the user specifies which channels may be spilling into which target channels, and SpillOT removes signal only where its structural patch-similarity logic detects matching local image structure.